-Peter has published six collections of poetry with Carcanet, two pamphlet collections, a children’s poetry book, and two writing textbooks.
+Peter has published seven collections of poetry with Carcanet, two pamphlet collections, a children’s poetry book, and two writing textbooks.

 His first collection received a PBS Recommendation; and his poem commissions include for The Guardian, The Observer, BBC Radio Three, The Big Breakfast, a billboard in the centre of Lancaster and The Swedish Club (a Marine Insurers in Gothenburg).

 He received a Cholmondeley Award from the Society of Authors in 2016.

 ‘On First Hearing Careless Whisper’ is one of several poems in this compelling new collection that put time on pause to look at life through art, whether 1980s pop, or painting, or a congeries of writers including Emily Brontë, Samuel Taylor Coleridge, D.H.
 Lawrence, Alice Munro, Fernando Pessoa and the New York Poets … and several of Sansom’s beloved contemporaries.

 But keenly-observed family life is at the centre of this warm, witty and moving book by one of our best-loved poets and teachers.
 Sansom evokes working-class life in the early and mid-twentieth century, through the 1970s of vinyl and tie-dye, and into the uncertain present day.
 We travel in his first car, and meet roofers, walkers, darts players and a pigeon fancier.
 We see Sheffield as it is seldom portrayed.
 His elegies celebrate Gerard Benson, children’s poet and founder of Poems on the Underground; and Sarah Maguire, poet, translator and anthologist.
 All human life, and death, are to be found here.
 There is laughter and tears and a vivid evocation of a world that survives thanks to poems like these.